UCBMA MISSION STATEMENT

 General Ministerial Assistance Policies

-Attempt, but make no guarantee, that using all appropriate combinations of Ministerial Assistance, the income levels of retirees who meet all the eligibility requirements, including 30 years of dues paying service, will be brought up to a minimum level established annually.
-For 2019, that level is $32,400 for annuitants and $24,300 for surviving spouses/partners.
+Attempt, but make no guarantee, that using all proper combinations of Ministerial Assistance, the income levels of retirees who meet all the eligibility requirements will be brought up to a minimum level established annually.
+That income level is currently set at $42,250 for UCC authorized ministers and Lay Employees and $33,200 for surviving spouses/partners of the aforementioned.Values listed are effective as of January 1st, 2024.
+It may be expected but there is no guarantee that the established income levels would increase every year based on market inflation.

 All sources of family income, including that of spouses/partners, must be included in the determination of eligibility for Ministerial Assistance.